 I'm just going to do nothing but crowd work tonight.

-The way he's describing what he needs to do in order to defeat the globalists, it almost sounds like he's like, if I can get the spell right, if I can get the word order and the incantation correct, it will work.
+The way he's describing what he needs to do in order to defeat the globalists, it almost sounds like he's like, if I can get the spell right, if I can get the word order in the incantation correct, it will work.

-I've got this whole thing basically spring-loaded, I want to say, when we come back.
+I've got this whole thing basically spring-loaded.

-That I grasp in my mind, and then if I don't just keep that moment of understanding and all those points I want to make, because I'm not writing this down, I'm not reading a teleprompter, it all just dissipates like gas into the ether.
+I want to say when we come back, that I grasp in my mind, and then if I don't just keep that moment of understanding and all those points I want to make, because I'm not writing this down, I'm not reading a teleprompter.

-Almost perfectly, then the public will grasp it and also absorb it and understand a blueprint for victory, which we need.
+And then I don't say the key thing that if I say it just right and explain the thought perfectly or almost perfectly, then the public will grasp it and also absorb it and understand a blueprint for victory, which we need.

-And there's nothing more frustrating than knowing you've got the blueprint for victory, you've proven you can do it, God's given you the directive, and you can't get it done because you are weak.
+God's given you the directive and you can't get it done because you are weak.

-And I'm talking about myself.
+I'm talking about myself.

-So, my frustration here is not with the audience, the crew.
+So my frustration here is not with the audience, the crew.

 My frustration is with the globalists killing everybody and running around enjoying it.